Cleaning Up Your WordPress Website

 5. Image optimization cleaning up your WordPress website

-Sure, humans are visual beings and they receive visual information about 60,000 times faster than a verbal or textual one.
+Humans are visual beings and receive visual information about 60,000 times faster than verbal or textual ones.
 However, this doesn’t mean that you can just add photos everywhere.
-First of all, you want all your images hosted in the WordPress.com cloud.
+First, you want all your images hosted in the WordPress.com cloud.
 Second, you want the format of images to be either JPEG or PNG.
-Finally, you want all the images compressed and optimized.
+Finally, you enjoy all the images compressed and optimized.
 All of this can be done effortlessly with the right set of plugins.

 6. Fix broken links

-Most importantly, you have to fix all the broken links on your website.
+Most importantly, you must fix all the broken links on your website.
 To start, you need some decent diagnostics.
 In other words, you need a broken link checker.
-Not only will this tool alert you if there are any broken links currently on your website, but also notify you in time if any of the links go bad later on.
-Of course, cleaning these links manually is also a possibility, however, depending on the size of your domain, it can be an incredible endeavor, seeing as how it will require you to manually search every single piece of content you’ve ever published.
+Not only will this tool alert you if there are any broken links currently on your website, but also notify you in time if any of the links go wrong later on.
+Of course, cleaning these links manually is also a possibility.
+However, depending on the size of your domain, it can be an incredible endeavor, as it will require you to search every piece of content you’ve ever published manually.

-At the end of the day, it is important that you learn how to clean your WordPress website, due to the fact that this is something you will need on a regular basis.
-No matter how diligent you are, links will not work, plugins will get old and old, non-recyclable content will keep piling up.
-Fortunately, once you master this trick or find a reliable partner to handle it for you, this will become something you will be able to do with ease.
+You must learn how to clean your WordPress website because this is something you will need regularly.
+No matter how diligent you are, links will not work, plugins will get old and old, and non-recyclable content will keep piling up.
+Fortunately, once you master this trick or find a reliable partner to handle it, this will become something you can do with ease.

-Author bio: Aside from primary area of interest and expertise in business consulting with Web design Sydney agency, Ian could be tagged also as a passionate sports fan, nature and photography enthusiast, always trying to keep up to date with tech innovations and development.
+Author bio: Aside from their primary area of interest and expertise in business consulting with Web design Sydney agency, Ian could also be a passionate sports fan and nature and photography enthusiast, always trying to keep up to date with tech innovations and development.